-- procedure: There are two variations of this test, with the lines placed either 15 or 20 meters apart.
-The 15 m test distance is used for the 2nd and 3rd grade or when there are space limitations.
+procedure: There are two variations of this test, with the lines placed either 15 or 20 meters apart.
+The 15 m test distance is used for 2nd and 3rd grade students or when there are space limitations.
 The test involves continuous running between the two lines in time to recorded beeps.
+The initial speed is 8.5km/hr, which increases by 0.5km/hr each level (approximately every minute).
 The time between recorded beeps decrease each minute (level) requiring an increase in pace.
-The subjects continue until they are unable to keep pace with the beeps.
-There are a total of 21 levels, which would take approximately 21 minutes to complete.
+The participants continue until they are unable to keep pace with the beeps. (see details of PACER test levels and speeds).

-- scoring: The score is the level and number of shuttles reached before the athlete was unable to keep up with the recording for two consecutive ends.
+scoring: The score is the total number of shuttles reached before the athlete was unable to keep up with the recording for two consecutive ends.
 The test scores can be entered into the FitnessGram software for analysis.
 If the 15m version is used, there is a conversion chart to convert scores on the 15m PACER to a 20m score to enter in the FitnessGram software.

-- reliability: Reliability would depend on how strictly the test is run, and the practice allowed for the subjects.
+reliability: Reliability would depend on how strictly the test is run, and the practice allowed for the participants.
 Several practice trials would be ideal.

-- advantages: Large groups can perform this test all at once for minimal costs.
+advantages: Large groups of children can perform this test all at once for minimal costs.
 Also, the test continues to maximum effort unlike many other tests of endurance capacity.
 If there is not enough room to conduct the 20m test, there is a 15m version.
-If required you can convert the score for the 15m to 20m versions.
+If required you can convert the score for the 15m to 20m versions using this conversion chart.

-- This test is a maximal test which requires a reasonable level of fitness - care must be taken with subject who are sick, of poor fitness or elderly.
+- This test is a maximal test which requires a reasonable level of fitness - care must be taken with students who are sick, of poor fitness or elderly.

 - The FitnessGram cd also provides the cadences for the curl-up and push-up portions of the test battery